jgorset/meem/README.md

 Meem comes with a bunch of templates, but you can add your own in `~/.meem`.
 If you don't want to save it for later, you can even pass a path or URL.

+### Completion

+Meem comes with autocompletion for your favorite shell (as long as your favorite shell is zsh).
+To install it, copy `completion/meem.zsh` onto your `$FPATH`.

 ### Installation

     $ gem install meem